 We're starting about 60 miles to the north on the Brahmaputra River at Guwahati, another of those Asian cities of a million people that Americans have never heard of.
 The Brahmaputra is the main tributary of the Ganges, and it has about as much water as that river--say, a bit over 500 cubic kilometers annually.
 That number is impossible to visualize, but this is the river in early March, when it's at its lowest flow.
-There's no dam here or downstream: this is the natural river.
+There's no dam here, and this is not a reservoir

 Yes, there's a highway bridge, but for pedestrians the old ferry is more convenient.

 In March, you have to hoof it to get to the August shoreline.